bjornicus/Resume/README.md

   - Pair and Mob Programming
   - Familiar with Scrum and Kanban
 * Strong physics and mathematics background
-* Experienced with shop tools and carpentry
 * Design and construction (wiring and soldering) of simple electrical systems
 * Enjoy working with a team
 * Adept self-teacher

 # HOBBIES AND INTERESTS
-* Building things, learning, game programming, 3D modelling, experimenting with and contributing to, open source software, space, sustainable energy, home improvement, cooking, gardening, pottery, drawing, and playing games of all sorts (athletic, board, and computer based).
+* Building things, learning, coaching, pottery, drawing, playing games of all sorts (athletic, board, and computer based), creating games (board and computer based), space, sustainable energy, home improvement, cooking, gardening.